Kronos-2701/SNAKE_GAME-FLUTTER/README.md

 Runs on both iOS and android.

-Currently working to add more features to make it even better
+Currently working on updates to add more features to make it even better

 # RULES
 1.)
 Eat the food to grow your snake .